A Lady of Quality (1924 film): Plot

 As described in a film magazine, Clorinda Wildairs (Valli), brought up as a man as her father had no son, is headstrong, impulsive, unconventional, and fiery.
 Her contempt for men in any role other than that of sporting pals is dissipated by Sir John Oxen (Foxe), a young blood whose disdain breaks down her barrier and results in winning her affection and trust.
 Oxen turns out to be an unscrupulous and trifling cad who jilts the almost heart-broken Clorinda.
 Five years later, with her father dead, Clorinda has become the toast of London and engaged to Gerald Mertoun, Duke of Osmonde (Sills).
 Together with the forces of the Duke of Buckingham, the Duke has won the Queen's favor with a victory in Flanders.
 Oxen appears and threatens to compromise Clorinda, jeopardizing her happiness and future.
 When he makes unwanted advances towards Clorinda, she kills her former betrayer in a tempestuous rage.
 For days she lives in constant dread lest her deed be discovered.
 When her sister accidentally happens upon her secret, she connives to aid her in escaping the harsh penalties of the times.
 Clorinda has the room containing the murdered man's corpse sealed up, never to be disturbed, and flees from London.
-Her sister informs the Duke of Osmonde of his fiancee's hiding spot, and he joins her, promising that no harm will come to her, that his love will guard and protect her.
+Her sister informs the Duke of Osmonde of his fiancée's hiding spot, and he joins her, promising that no harm will come to her, that his love will guard and protect her.